SEE All WORKS

 Treat design like infrastructure, not a service desk.

-The bet was leverage, built on purpose, not more hours.
-I made three calls and held them.
+The bet was leverage, built on purpose — not more hours.
+Three calls, and I held all three.
 First, design as a connected system instead of a queue of favors.
-Reusable component libraries, templates, and brand frameworks turned every incoming request into an assembly problem rather than a fresh start.
-A deck, a landing page, an event banner, and a social campaign all came off the same underlying system, which is also what kept the brand coherent as volume climbed.
+Reusable component libraries, templates, and brand frameworks turned every incoming request into an assembly problem instead of a fresh start.
+A deck, a landing page, an event banner, and a social campaign all came off the same underlying system — which is also what kept the brand coherent as volume climbed.
 Second, layers, so speed never cost consistency.
-At the base, a documented visual language: type, color, spacing, and component patterns set down well enough that any new asset started most of the way there.
-On top of it, templated production for the highest-volume work, sales decks, one-pagers, social, so the predictable requests took minutes instead of days.
-The risk in templating is sameness, so the system was built to make the predictable work faster while the work that needed judgment still got it.
+At the base: a documented visual language — type, color, spacing, component patterns — set down well enough that any new asset started most of the way there.
+On top: templated production for the highest-volume work, so predictable requests took minutes instead of days, while the work that needed judgment still got it.
 Third, AI inside the engine, not on the marquee.
 It accelerated ideation, first drafts, and production where that genuinely helped, and nowhere else.
-The judgment stayed human; the grunt work got automated.
-AI was a tool in the system, never the story the brand leaned on.
-The work did not stop at visuals.
-I rebuilt and still maintain the marketing website and the customer-facing Knowledge Center end to end, and I standardized the operational layer around the whole function: a clear creative-request intake, HubSpot and Jira workflows, and defined SLAs, so the rest of the company knew how to ask for work and when it would land.
+Judgment stayed human; the grunt work got automated.
+The work didn't stop at visuals.
+I rebuilt and still maintain the marketing website and the customer-facing Knowledge Center end to end, and standardized the operational layer around the whole function — a clear creative-request intake, HubSpot and Jira workflows, defined SLAs — so the rest of the company knew how to ask for work and when it would land.
 What came out is less a portfolio of one-offs than a machine that keeps producing, and keeps looking like one brand while it does.

 03